MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-walkthrough-powershell.md

 ---
-title: Use PowerShell to set up Kubernetes on Azure Stack HCI nd Windows Server clusters
+title: Use PowerShell to set up Kubernetes on Azure Stack HCI and Windows Server clusters
 description: Learn how to set up an Azure Kubernetes Service host and create AKS on Azure Stack HCI clusters using Windows PowerShell.
 author: mattbriggs
 ms.topic: quickstart